NAD+, NMN, or NR: Which Molecule Does Your Body Actually Need?

 NMN: One step closer.
 It only requires one step to become NAD+.

-Why Direct NAD+ Wins
+How Direct NAD+ Differs

 Vivere provides the final NAD+ molecule directly via subcutaneous injection.